richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 [SparkFun's board](https://petewarden.com/2019/03/07/launching-tensorflow-lite-for-microcontrollers/) is an example board that can be used for wakeword detection.

-### Audio Processing
+### Audio Capture

-FT900 captures and plays audio in raw PCM 16-bit 16 kHz stereo (2 channel) format.
+FT900 captures audio in raw PCM 16-bit 16 kHz stereo (2 channel) format.

-Below is a description of how the audio is processed on FT900.

-#### Audio Capture

       avs_record_request()
       - Audio recorded (from mic): 16-bit PCM, 16KHZ, stereo (2-channels)